philgear/philgear.github.io/README.md

-#### I am a skilled graphic designer, photographer, and web developer with over 22 years of experience.
-I have a strong portfolio of work that demonstrates my skills in all three areas.
-I am proficient in a variety of software programs, including Adobe Creative Cloud.
-I am also experienced in using WordPress and other content management systems.
-I am confident that I can provide you with the high-quality services you need to create a professional and visually appealing online presence.
+#### I'm a skilled graphic designer, photographer, and web developer with 22+ years of experience.
+My portfolio showcases my proficiency in Adobe Creative Cloud, WordPress, and other development tools.
+I'm a dedicated professional ready to create visually appealing and effective online presences.
-#### I am also a hard worker and I am always willing to go the extra mile to get the job done.
-I am also a team player and I am always willing to collaborate with others to achieve a common goal.
-#### If you are looking for a skilled and experienced graphic designer, photographer, and developer, I would be honored to discuss your project with you.

 # Phil Gear